plabayo/bucket/README.md

 - add support for all known languages possible;
 - move allowed_email_filters to db storage;
 - support invites for users as long as we have less then 50;
+- provide API, using same security mechanism
+- provide bckt cli tool that over API can communicate with it (config in `~/.bckt.toml`)
+- make storage backend swappable with other stuff
+- provide also file storage upload using blob storage as bcakend
+- move bckt specific stuff (e.g. name) to metadata in cargo.toml
+- make bucket logic into a lib and have just a thin layer specific to our domain in a new crate called "bckt-xyz"

 ## Contributing